Our Practice

 What do we do during our weekly “meditation” sessions?

 To put it as simply as possible, we sit AND we are silent.
+We are not affiliated with any particular religious tradition so we keep it simple.
 We don’t sing, bow, chant, or play chimes and drums, even though many widely practiced styles of meditation include some or all of these things.
 As a general rule, we also try to resist the urge to use our mobile devices even though that could be (and sometimes needs to be) done silently while sitting.
 We offer ourselves to whatever experience might arise while sitting in silence.

 This is not to say that ‘silent sitting’ is the best form of meditation.
-But it does create a certain kind of physical and mental space that can be shared simultaneously by multiple people in diverse ways.* For example, here are 3 very different reasons why people might seek a silent sitting space:
+But it does create a certain kind of physical and mental space that can be shared simultaneously by multiple people in diverse ways.* To illustrate, here are 3 very different reasons why people commonly seek a silent sitting space:

 • To deal with a burden.
 Burdens take many shapes and come in many sizes.
 Perhaps a recent encounter — a meeting, a class session, a text message — has set your mind and heart racing.
 Or maybe, you are struggling with complicated plans, or worries, or a heavy backpack.
 Whatever the underlying reason, you could use a place to rest and process your thoughts and feelings.